Senior Thesis Research

 What does an Anthropology senior thesis look like?

 The Anthropology Department encourages innovative and multidisciplinary projects, although all anthropology senior theses must engage or otherwise incorporate anthropological sources and reflect anthropological studies in some way.
-The research and critical reading skills that students develop in writing the Junior Paper are just as crucial to writing the senior thesis.
+The research and critical reading skills that students develop in writing the junior paper (JP) are just as crucial to writing the senior thesis.
 Senior theses take many different forms in anthropology; many styles of writing and interpretation are valid.
 However a student approaches it, the thesis should address a clear research question, explain the significance of the question, critically engage literature relevant to the question, and present an analysis of data that bear on the question.
 Senior theses are expected to be based on original research, and are therefore more complex than JPs in their treatment of research topics.
 Correspondingly, they are also usually longer.

 What do Anthropology majors write about in their senior theses?